xtorker/PCCArena/README.md

 ```

 - Step10: Run experiments in PCC Arena.
 We have two types of python files for experimenting.
-One is an short version for quick start, another is a full version.
+One is a short version for testing, and the other is a full version.
-Short version only runs one compression rate for each algorithm and doesn't run the algorithms which require lots of memory (e.g., GeoCNNv1 requires more than 50GB).
+The short version only runs one compression rate for each algorithm and doesn't run the algorithms which require lots of memory (e.g., GeoCNNv1 requires more than 50GB).
 ```
 # Short version
 python run_experiments_short.py